ECOOP 2026

 • techniques for enhancing code coverage in offline RM

-Papers must be submitted electronically via EasyChair; the submission deadline is March 31st AoE.
+Papers must be submitted electronically via EasyChair; the submission deadline is April 10th AoE (extended deadline).
 Authors should use the official ACM Master article template, which can be obtained from the ACM Proceedings Template pages.

 Remark: Attendance should be in person, on line presentations at the workshop will be supported only in case of compelling circumstances.